 Having truncated the Hamiltonian we are now able to compute the partition sum.
-The first term in (2.40) is just independent of the spins and can be taken out of the partition sum, and the model just became one of independent spins in an effective local field which add up to the external ones, $h_i$ , to make a total local field $h_i^{\text{loc}}$ .
-The notation $\partial i$ indicates the first neighbours of the site i on the lattice or graph on which the model is defined.
+The first term in (2.40) is just independent of the spins and can be taken out of the partition sum, and the model just became one of independent spins in an effective local field which add up to the external ones, h_i , to make a total local field h_i^{loc} .
+The notation ∂i indicates that the sum over j runs over the first neighbours of the site i on the lattice or graph on which the model is defined.
 Thus the sum $\sum{\partial i}$ runs over the spins j that interact with the selected spin i.
 One has